garrandall/popular-music-data/tracks/holy-water-bad-company.md

-Ooh yeah, it's funny how it see,s like yesterday, lovin' of the first degree One word was all I heard you say, ooh baby
+Ohyeah, it's funny how it see,s like yesterday, lovin' of the first degree One word was all I heard you say, ohbaby
 It's funny what you've done to me, just wanna see you run to me